Corporate Gift Matching: An Easy Way to Raise More

 Unlike standard matching gift programs that are available year-round to all qualifying organizations, one-off or exclusive matching gift programs are generally short-term and designed to create a partnership between a specific company and your nonprofit organization.

-6. Thank donors for participating in matching gifts.
+6. Thank Donors for Participating in Matching Gifts

 You already know that thanking your donors is essential for building long-term relationships and driving repeat gifts.
 When it comes to matching gift donors, this need is even greater.